grindjs/grindjs/docs/guides/assets.markdown

 	// The higher the value the more likely
 	// it is to be treated as a match, should
-	// two compilers want match for the same asset priority = 100
+	// two compilers want to match for the
+	// same asset
+	priority = 100

 	compile(pathname, context) {